chuhan-ouyang/data-structures-algo/README.md

 * to do number * variable, you may be tempted to do numbervariable, but you cannot forget the *
   * eg. 2k is not allowed, must write out 2 * k

+## Ops/Knowledge
+* Memory Usage: mostly measuring changable area
+  * stack: methods params, local variables, return values, recursion call stack
+  * heap: for "new" objects
+* memory alignment
+  * especially important for cross-platform languages
+  * useful becuase not all hardware platform can easily access all memory addresses
+    * some hardare platforms can only access some memory address with some specific data types
+    * must have mem alignment for a program to run on multiple platforms
+  * memory alignment also significantly reduces the speed that CPU access the memory
+* compiler will op for mem alignment

 ## Other
 * two comparisons: forcing one of the two to be the longer one
   * if want A to be larger